Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ![RISCV rtl to gds](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/cf43df44-08ad-42a8-b7c7-171d92000dfc)

-<b>C-Program</b> is first being compiled in its assembly language program which is the <b>RISC-V assembly language program</b>..then this assembly language program is converted into a machine language program which is nothing but a <b>binary language program (1's and 0's)</b> that is understood by the hardware of the computer i.e, these bits get executed in this particular layout and we get the required output.
+* <b>C-Program</b> is first compiled in its assembly language program which is the <b>RISC-V assembly language program</b>..then this assembly language program is converted into a machine language program which is nothing but a <b>binary language program (1's and 0's)</b> that is understood by the hardware of the computer i.e, these bits get executed in this particular layout and we get the required output.
 Another interface that needs to be present between RISC-V architecture and the layout is the <b>hardware description language (HDL)</b>.
 So we need to implement these RISC-V specifications using some RTL and then finally RTL to GDS flow.
-So from the user's point of view, we just execute this particular C-Program and that should get automatically executed by the chip of the hardware and we get the required output.
+* So from the user's point of view, we just execute this particular C-Program and that should get automatically executed by the chip of the hardware and we get the required output.

 ![image](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/75aba07b-29cb-4089-89e0-2b59a71198df)

 ![flowchart app run laptop](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/c177530d-4e25-4acc-8763-b4d1578ffda3)

-This application software enters into the block called system software and here the system software converts the application software into binary language..
+* This application software enters into the block called system software and here the system software converts the application software into binary language.
-The major components of  the system software are the operating system (O.S),  compiler, and assembler.
+* The major components of  the system software are the operating system (O.S),  compiler, and assembler.
-The Operating system handles memories, i/o operation, and allocates memory...
+* The Operating system handles memories, i/o operation, and allocates memory.
-The output of the operating system is the small functions in the c/c++/Java language and these are being taken by the respective compiler and converted into instructions. (.exe files)...
+* The output of the operating system is the small functions in the c/c++/Java language and these are being taken by the respective compiler and converted into instructions. (.exe files).
-The syntax of these particular instructions depends upon what kind of hardware (chip layout) is available..for eg--intelx86, Arm, MIPS, or RISC-V...
+* The syntax of these particular instructions depends upon what kind of hardware (chip layout) is available..for eg--intelx86, Arm, MIPS, or RISC-V.
-Now the job of the assembler is to take these instructions and convert them into respective binary numbers which the machine understands..these binary numbers are then fed to the hardware and according to the logic, the hardware generates the output.
+* Now the job of the assembler is to take these instructions and convert them into respective binary numbers which the machine understands..these binary numbers are then fed to the hardware and according to the logic, the hardware generates the output.

 ![Screenshot 2024-03-14 195929](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/34874985-7e51-4006-999d-082265ae0aeb)